President: Borut Pahor

 His government lost a vote of confidence in September 2011 after a referendum rejected major pension reforms.

-Prime minister: Alenka Bratusek
+Outgoing prime minister: Alenka Bratusek

 She only entered parliament in 2011 after a career in the finance ministry, and took over leadership of the social liberal Positive Slovenia party on an acting basis in January 2013 after leader Zoran Jankovic stepped down - also over corruption allegations.